Bryan5Alive/grammar_sys_msg_ctx/README.md

 # Usage
 Just make a grammar file and add a continuous block of comments starting with `# grammar_sys_msg:` like the example above.
 Again, make sure to add a blank line at the end.
+- `# grammar_sys_msg:` appends the instructions to the system message, which is used by chat-instruct mode.
+- `# grammar_ctx:` appends the instructions to the context, which is used by chat and chat-instruct mode.